Skip to main content

 1 row in set (0.02 sec)

-When strict mode is enabled and the value mapped to the key that doesn't exist in the dictionary table is queried , an error, instead of NULL, is returned .
+When <null_if_not_exist> mode is disabled and the value mapped to the key that doesn't exist in the dictionary table is queried , an error, instead of NULL, is returned.
 It makes sure that a data row's key is first loaded into the dictionary table and its mapped value (dictionary ID) is generated before that data row is loaded into the target table.

 MySQL [test]> SELECT dict_mapping('dict', 'b1', true);